masoudjahromi/Laravel-Cassandra/README.md

 Cassandra client library for Laravel.
 Integrate Cassandra into your Laravel app.
-Inspired by [duoshuo/php-cassandra](https://github.com/duoshuo/php-cassandra).Enjoy it!
+Inspired by [duoshuo/php-cassandra](https://github.com/duoshuo/php-cassandra).
+Enjoy it!

 ## Features